By: Brandon Pytel

 The company is a full service structural engineering firm that focuses on building design and restoration.
 From concrete to steel to wood, Cromwell’s firm does it all.
 Her clients span from interior designers to developers, contractors to owners and engineers to architects.

-She sites her team focus as the key to success: “It think it’s very important to know your team, to understand what they want and then to make it happen,” Cromwell says.
+Her team focus is the key to success.
+“It think it’s very important to know your team, to understand what they want and then to make it happen,” she says.
 “The more collaboration you have as a design team, the more diverse ideas you have to solve a problem.”

 Laying the Foundation

 Though Cromwell’s firm offers a wide range of services, her personal passion is concrete design, established through her education in civil and structural engineering.
 She has a bachelor’s degree in civil engineering and a master’s degree in structural engineering from the University of Cincinnati’s (UC) College of Engineering and Applied Science (CEAS).

 As an undergraduate student, Cromwell got a feel for the many different tracks within civil engineering.
 During her five years in the civil engineering program at UC, she took courses in geotechnical, structural and environmental engineering, while exploring their relationships with the construction and transportation industry.